 Cost of the Google Farsight

-The cost of a Google Nest Farsight is $600-$700.
+The cost of a Google Nest Farsight is $600-$700, which includes labor.
 In rare cases where a relay panel needs to be installed to provide the proper wiring to the thermostat, the installation of this relay panel can run another $300-$400.
-This again includes parts and labor.

 Sometimes we tend to think about thermostats as things we can set and forget.
 And to a certain extent, it’s nice knowing that your thermostat has you covered.
 You shouldn’t have to be worrying about it daily.